flathub/de.tumexam.cli/README.md

 ## Flatpak
-The TUMexam client can be build and installed using Flatpak.
+The TUMexam client can be built and installed using Flatpak.

 ### Requirements
 #### Fedora